 - (a) Purpose and Intent.
 The provisions of this section are available as alternatives to the development of typical detached single-family homes.
 In the event of a conflict between the standards in this section and other standards in this title, the standards in this section shall control.
 These standards are intended to address the changing composition of households and the need for smaller, more diverse, and, often, more affordable housing choices.
 Providing for a variety of housing types also encourages innovation and diversity in housing design and site development, while ensuring compatibility with surrounding single-family residential development.
-These provisions support the growth management goal of more efficient use of urban residential land. - 11 (b) Housing Types Defined.
-The following definitions apply to the housing types allowed through the provisions in this section: - 13 (1) "Cottage" means a detached, single-family dwelling unit containing 1,500 square feet or less of gross floor area. - (2) "Carriage unit" means a single-family dwelling unit, not to exceed 800 square feet in gross floor area, located above a garage structure in a cottage housing development. - (3) "Two-/three-unit home" means a structure containing two dwelling units or three dwelling units, not exceeding 1,000 square feet per unit on average, designed to look like a detached single-family home. - 19 (c) Applicable Use Zones.
-Cottages, carriage units and two-/three-unit homes as described in this section may be located in the R-4, R-4-C, R-6.
-GC and MUN zones. - 21 (d) Parameters for Cottages, Carriage Units and Two-/Three-Unit Homes. - 22 (1) Cottage.
+These provisions support the growth management goal of more efficient use of urban residential land. - (b) Housing Types Defined.
+The following definitions apply to the housing types allowed through the provisions in this section: - (1) "Cottage" means a detached, single-family dwelling unit containing 1,500 square feet or less of gross floor area. - (2) "Carriage unit" means a single-family dwelling unit, not to exceed 800 square feet in gross floor area, located above a garage structure in a cottage housing development. - (3) "Two-/three-unit home" means a structure containing two dwelling units or three dwelling units, not exceeding 1,000 square feet per unit on average, designed to look like a detached single-family home. - (c) Applicable Use Zones.
+Cottages, carriage units and two-/three-unit homes as described in this section may be located in the R-4, R-4-C, R-6, GC and MUN zones. - (1) When two units of cottage housing, carriage units, and two-unit homes are proposed in a middle housing context, the underlying development standards applicable to permitted uses within that zone apply.
+The development standards contained within this section are applicable when between 3 and 24 units are proposed per the development size indicated in the table in the following section. - (d) Parameters for Cottages, Carriage Units and Two-/Three-Unit Homes. - (1) Cottage.